-Data from the National Association of Colleges and Employers shows companies of all sizes respond to this competition by stepping up their recruitment of STEM college graduates through tactics such as:
+Data from the National Association of Colleges and Employers shows companies of all sizes respond to the competition for STEM college graduates with tactics such as:

 - Establishing internships and co-ops well before senior year

 - Recruiting throughout the entire academic year

 - Sponsoring campus events to gain the inside lane on student recruitment

 “We have more employers on campus and they’re here more often and they’re here earlier,” says CERI Director Phillip D. Gardner, Ph.D.
 “Even the small companies are more active in the internship and co-op space.”

 “There just aren’t enough graduates out there to fill the roles companies are hiring for.
 The flow of graduates is not as good as the flow of positions,” says Katie Essman, regional president of staffing firm Robert Half.

 When it comes to recruiting STEM graduates, small-businesses and startups may actually have an edge over big companies.
 Fewer than 20% of recent graduates want to work for a large organization, according to an Accenture Strategy college graduate employment study.

 However, the number of recent grads who prefer to work for a large company has increased from previous years, so small businesses need to be aware of the factors motivating these grads in order to remain competitive.
 Chief among these factors are competitive compensation, formal training programs, and challenging, meaningful work.